andersonhsporto/haskell-piscine/0-day/README.md

 ## ex00 - Test Sign

-Write a function test_sign of type int -> unit that displays "positive" or "negative" followed by a new line, depending on the sign of the parameter.
+Write a function testSign of type int -> unit that displays "positive" or "negative" followed by a new line, depending on the sign of the parameter.
 0 is always considered positive.